therightstuff/aws-cdk-js-dev-guide/README.md

 NOTE: This project defines an origin per stack in the `lib/stages.json` file, which requires a modification to the `AwsStack` signature.
 This is not a CDK requirement, you should configure it in any way that suits your purposes.

-For more details see [https://docs.aws.amazon.com/cdk/api/latest/docs/aws-apigateway-readme.html](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-apigateway-readme.html) and [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.CorsOptions.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.CorsOptions.html).
+For more details see [the API Gateway library documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway-readme.html), and [the CORS documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.Cors.html) in particular.

 ### Deployment